aborunda/Pi-hole/README.md

 # Pi-hole
-Pi-hole is a Linux based network level ad &amp; internet tracker blocking application.
+Pi-hole is a recursive Linux based network level stands in between the dns provider and the device blocking tracker applications.
+Offering protection from servers by adding the address of the server into a blacklist.
+If the Pi-Hole has the address in its black list, it will stop the request with an unspecified address.
+Informing the server that the device does not exist also referenced a DNS sinkhole.